Black Palladio composite front door with contemporary design and sidelights installed in a modern home

 Can I get a Palladio door with sidelights?

 Yes.
 Palladio doors are available with single and double sidelights in matching designs and colours.
 The sidelights feature the same decorative glass options as the main door, creating a coordinated entrance.
-Sidelight configurations add approximately £600-£1,500 to the door price depending on size and glass specification.
+Sidelight configurations add to the cost depending on size and glass specification, set per project at survey.

 How do Palladio doors compare to steel entrance doors?